 7. Portal: Activate the client portal and set a password here.

-8. Project location: Set a location for the project if applicable, like a wedding venue or photo shoot location.
+8. Project location: Set a location for the project, if applicable.

-9. Custom mapped project fields: View and edit data you’ve collected in custom mapped job fields.
+9. Custom mapped project fields: View and edit data you’ve collected in custom mapped fields.

-10. Referral source: Assign a referral source to track where the project came from.
+10. Referral source: Assign a referral source to track where the project originated.

-11. Team member selection: Assign a team or team member if you have multi-users
+11. Team member selection: Assign a team member if you have multi-users.

 The tabs across the top allow you to interact with the client in different ways:

-• Forms: You’ll use the dropdown menu on this page to select from your existing form templates, upload a PDF, or add a custom URL link.
-Once you add a form here you can edit and send it.
+• Forms: Add form templates, PDFs, or custom URL links.
+After you add a form here, you can edit and send it.

-• Appointments: Create manual appointments to add to your calendar or send your client an invite to schedule an appointment with you.
+• Appointments: Create appointments to add to your calendar or send clients an invite to schedule an appointment with you.

-• Workflows: Apply and manage any automated workflows running on this project.
+• Workflows: Apply and manage any automated workflows.

 • Tasks: Add single tasks or task boards.

-• Notes: Take notes and dated call logs.
-These are private and never visible to the client.
-You'll also see an activity log that tracks actions taken within this project.
+• Notes: Take notes and add call logs.
+These are not visible to the client.
+You'll also see an activity log that tracks your actions taken within this project.

 FAQ